LouisHernandez17/model_cnn/README.md

 Because the input sequences can be of variable length, the proposed input pipeline (the `data_preparation` function) uses the a `tf.data.Dataset` made out of `tf.RaggedTensor` objects.
 Since, for some reason, keras convolutional networks (`tf.keras.layers.Conv1D`) don't seem to support ragged tensors, for the CNN and the Inception implementation, the data is converted to a tensor, wich means it is padded when batches of size more than 1 are used.
 This may be a problem when testing and validation on non-padded data masking might be a way to settle this issue.
 Further inverstiations are necessesary (and are being conducted right now).

 An example of usage can be found on the notebook `model_test.ipynb`.

+# Next steps

+We found that all models were good enough for the task we gave them.
+The issue now is that this task is still quite far from the real life problem, because our data don't have a lot of diversity, and the categories sometimes overlap IRL.

+To solve this issue, we have two options.
+The first one would be to do the same thing, but with better datasets (ie a real-life errors and odoms/scans dataset) in this case, the developped model can directly be used with the new data.

+The other option is to change paradism a bit, and to switch to semi-supervised learning.
+Then, we could combine out current labeled dataset with another real life unlabeled error dataset.
+Scikit-learns offers different types of semi-supervised learning methods and, thanks to tensorflow's sklearn wrapper, we can use the same models as with the supervised method.